oklas/react-through/docs/basics/ManyAgents.md

 ## Bearing key builder

-The function `throughArea` accepts bearing key builder function.
+The function `throughArea` accepts bearing key builder function as second argument.
 The bearing key builder function acceps props of its agent and must return value of bearing key.
 If second argument is not specified then bearing key will be identity equal string value `default`.
-Default valu is used by Direct mapping.
+Default value is used by Direct mapping.

 It is possible to define bearing key based on number of props or add some constant value or math or any other.
 For example to use bearing key based on